thycotic/dsv-docs/product/cli-ref/policy.md

 **Case:** Subjects need access to Secrets for an environment, but that logical environment contains a more restricted area.

 **Solution:** Two Policies.
 The first provides the Subjects (*developer1@thycotic.com|developer2@thycotic.com*) general access to the Secrets resources at the path *secrets:servers:us-east-1:<.*>*.

+The direct command to create this policy is `thy policy create --path secrets:servers:us-east-1 --actions <.*> --desc 'Developer Policy' --subjects 'users:<developer1@thycotic.com|developer2@thycotic.com>' --effect allow`  With the trickiest part being to remember the "secrets" prefix on the path.

 ```yaml
 path: secrets:servers:us-east-1